risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 ``ttyUSB0`` should match the serial port ID in your ODROID. ``gcs_url:=udp://@192.168.1.102:14550`` is used to allow you to receive data to ``QGroundControl`` on your machine (that has to be connected to the same WiFi router).
 Adjust the IP to match your PC IP, that runs ``QGroundControl``.

-Relay the mocap data to the flight controller
+Relay the Mocap data to the flight controller

 * If you are using **LPE**